Rules of Procedure

 - The violation be reported to the pertinent jury or other decision-makers if the violator is under consideration for any other Institute honor or award;

-- The violator be barred from appointment to committees, task forces, or other positions of responsibility within or on behalf of the Institute;
+- The violator be barred from appointment to committees, task forces, or other positions of responsibility within or on behalf of the AIA;

 - The violator be barred from appearing as a speaker at any Institute event; and

-- The violator shall not be the author or subject of a book, or any other material published by the Institute, either in print, online, or in any other medium.
+- The violator shall not be the author or subject of a book, or any other material published by the AIA, either in print, online, or in any other medium.

 Section 5.8.